Climate policy: where economics went wrong

 Taxes, quotas and tiered pricing can clearly help to ease humanity’s pressure on Earth’s sources and sinks, but here’s the trouble with believing they will do the whole job.
 In practice they fall short because they are rarely set to the level required …”

 Raworth’s scepticism is warranted.
 But we would go further.
-The problem is not that the level of carbon taxes is too low, but starting with taxes in the analytical context of externalities leads down the wrong path.
+The problem is not that the level of carbon taxes is too low, but starting with taxes, and the analytical context of externalities, leads down the wrong path.

 Broadly, this summarises the primary influence of economics on climate policy.
 Emissions are an externality, and ‘pricing’ them accurately will decarbonise our economy.
 The main beef economists are perceived to have is that carbon taxes haven’t worked because they are not high enough.

 So why do we believe this is the wrong chapter of the texbook to drive rapid decarbonisation?
-Part of the force of this framing – arguably its most valid dimension – is the ethical subtext: those responsible for damage should pay for it.
-This is relevant to who should bear the costs of the green transition – and something we explore in Supercharge Me when discussing asset values, but in the meantime, we need to collapse emissions – very quickly.
-Given this goal, which are the right chapters of the economics textbook?
-In Supercharge Me, we argue that the microeconomic theory we should be focused on is not the treatment of externalities, but two very different areas: the chapter on substitutes and the price elasticity of demand, and the chapter on regulating natural monopolies.
-Here’s the punchline: the policy implications could not be more different.
+In Supercharge Me, we argue that the correct areas to focus on are the chapter on substitutes and the price elasticity of demand, and the chapter on regulating utilities.
+The policy implications could not be more different.
 What is crystal clear is that you do not start with a carbon tax.
 It can play a role, but late in the game.

-We will discuss the relevance of the chapter on regulating utilities in another post.
+We will discuss regulating utilities in further posts.
 The elevator pitch is that sustainable electricity is a central policy goal in any viable approach to collapsing emissions.
 Electricity generation is a challenge of utility regulation, and we require a rapid acceleration in capital investment – the key to which is a de-risking of electricity prices, a reduction in the cost of capital, vastly more ambitious investment timelines and smart regulation.
-Carbon taxes are not the central lever.
+Carbon taxes play a peripheral role, if any.
+Suffice it to say that there is not a single example from economic history where the transformation of a public utility been engineered by taxing an externality.
+It doesn’t even make sense, which makes Nordhaus’s framing doubly complacent.
 To put the significance of sustainable electricity in context, around 30% of global emissions are directly created by electricity generation.
-Electrifying buildings, transport and heavy industry can get this share of emissions to ~70%.
+Electrifying buildings, transport and heavy industry could collapse emissions by ~70%.

 The price elasticity of demand may sound like a mouthful – a marketing failure compared to ‘externality’.
 Unfortunately, it is the crux of the matter, and again points to a profoundly different approach to policy.
 The history of carbon taxes should really have provided a heads-up.
 Fuel duties were introduced in America to pay for federal road infrastructure maintenance.
 We don’t need to go into the theory of optimal taxes, but one of the main attractions is precisely because petrol (or gas) is price inelastic.